LightSystem/tb.lx-code-challenge/README.md

 Launch Elastic Stack (elasticsearch, logstash) with `docker-compose up`.

-It might take a few minutes to start the stack and it will also import the sample data in `sample-data/siri.20121125.csv` to ElasticSearch.
+It might take a few minutes to start the stack and it will also import the sample Dublin Bus data in `sample-data/siri.20121125.csv` to ElasticSearch.

 Stop and erase data related to Elastic Stack with `docker-compose down -v`

 ### Web Server
-http4s was the Web Server chosen to serve the requests.
+[http4s](https://github.com/http4s/http4s) was the Web Server chosen to serve the requests.
 It listens on port `8080`.

 Type `sbt run` in a terminal while in the project's root directory to start it.